chef-boneyard/private-chef-administration/source/administration/upgrading.rst

 If this test succeeds without any red failing tests, then you are ready to proceed.

 .. index::
-  triple: upgrade; high availabilty upgrade; copying configuration to other nodes
+  triple: upgrade; high availability upgrade; copying configuration to other nodes

 Copying Configuration To Other Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~